 Requesting an Active Learning Classroom (ALC)

 Active Learning Classrooms are student-centered, technology-rich spaces that promote collaborative learning.
+Requests for an ALC are approved by the Center for Teaching and Learning and scheduled by the Office of the University Registrar.
 Learn more about ALC options on the Center for Teaching and Learning website.
+To request an Active Learning Classroom, submit a request here.

-Requesting Pooled Classrooms for Non-Academic-Related Events
+Requesting Pooled Classrooms for Non-Class Related Events